 Tower Hamlets Together

-Since March, the communities of Tower Hamlets have come together to respond to an invisible challenge.
+Throughout the past year, the communities of Tower Hamlets have come together to respond to an invisible challenge.
 One that has brought with it unprecedented impacts and sadly, devastating consequences.

 But it is at times of challenge that we also see the very best of the human spirit and in every corner of our wonderful borough, we have seen people selflessly putting their hands up to help others.